-International trademark registration appears to be somewhat peculiar and “upside-down” in relation to the national trademark registration.
+International trademark registration appears to be somewhat peculiar and “upside-down” in relation to the national trademark registration in Serbia.
 What do we mean by that?
-The procedure works the same way, regardless of the type of the application filed, i.e., you are supposed to wait for a positive decision by the competent authority, after which the right is acquired (in this case, a trademark is registered).
-The procedure is essentially the same with the national trademark registration.
+The procedure works the same way, regardless of the type of application filed, i.e., you are supposed to wait for a positive decision by the competent authority, after which the right is acquired (in this case, a trademark is registered).
+The procedure is essentially the same as the national trademark registration in Serbia.
 You should wait in order to get the trademark certificate and then you know that your sign has passed all the tests and has been registered.
 However, international trademark registration works a bit differently, which is completely understandable from the practical point of view.

 How is this reflected in practice?
 Firstly, a trademark is registered or entered into the register of international trademarks at the international level.
 From that moment on, the authority of the country in which territory the protection is sought (usually some foreign institution, such as our Intellectual Property Office) has a certain period (12-18 months) to inform the applicant whether their sign has been registered in that country.
 It is now apparent why we say the procedure is a bit “upside-down”: they first register your trademark, and then you wait for the deadline to pass, during which the application can be rejected.